 Tunnel vision occurs when your peripheral or ‘side’ vision, deteriorates, or is lost altogether.
 The result is that you may only be able to see things in a small circle directly in front of your eyes, as if you were looking down a tunnel.

-Many people don’t realise they have tunnel vision if the loss of peripheral vision occurs over some time.
+It may sound like an obvious symptom but many people don’t realise they have tunnel vision when the loss of peripheral vision occurs over some time.
 That’s why it’s important to get regular check-ups from an eye specialist, especially for those over 40 who are more at risk of developing glaucoma.

 There are many different causes of tunnel vision, and some are more serious than others.